 3D printing has gained a lot of popularity in recent times, but people wonder just how expensive or affordable 3D printing is.

-It costs around $250 for the average 3D printer and $20 for a 1KG roll of filament which lasts at least a month of regular printing, or several months with occasional 3D printing.
 There are other consumables involved such as nozzles, belts, and PTFE tubing, but they are pretty cheap.

 I’ll get into more details to help answer this question properly so keep on reading for some key information.

 3D printing is no longer an expensive or niche hobby.
 Due to new advances in additive manufacturing technology, the cost of 3D printing has dropped sharply in the last decade.

 The Creality Ender 3 is the most popular 3D printer out there which you can get from Amazon.
 It has the basic features that you’d want in a 3D printer to create some amazing models.
 This was actually my first 3D printer and it is still going strong today after a few years.

 Once you have your 3D printer, the main factors influencing the price of 3D printing are how often you use it and the sizes of the models you are creating.
 If you are always printing large models, your expenses on filament will be bigger than if you create smaller models and less often.

 Although for larger 3D prints, a large 3D printer is ideal, you can actually separate models, arrange them on the build plate, then glue them together afterwards.

 This is a pretty common practice among 3D printer hobbyists, especially for character models and figurines.

 Cheap printing technologies like the FDM (Fused Deposition Modeling) and resin SLA (Stereolithography) printers occupy the budget end of the spectrum.
 These printers are popular with beginners due to their relative cheapness and simplicity.